 Currently the database is approaching forty five thousand records with each record representing a different individual!
 Each record contains as much information as possible about each person, including topics such as:

-First and Middle names / address lived at / dates of birth/christening/marriage/death; parents/siblings/children’s names and ages; information sources / information suppliers and providers / address lived at.
+First and Middle names / address lived at / dates of: birth/christening/marriage/death.
+Parents/siblings/children’s names and ages; information sources / information suppliers and providers.

 Genealogical information privacy and protection